devlion10/mapFrontProj/README.md

 # mapFrontProj
-map init for only frontside
+map init for only frontside connected to backend sided geoserver